EuanMcGonigle/TrendLSW/README.md

 ## Usage

 For detailed examples, see the help files within the package.
-We can generate a small example for performing trend estimation as follows:
+We can generate a small example for performing trend and spectrum estimation as
+follows:

 ``` r